-A school for children with mild and/or moderate mental handicap may appoint 1 additional non-graduate resource teacher in its primary section for children with autistic disorder, taking into account their needs for varying degree of remedial support at the following provision ratio :
+A special school for children with mild and/or moderate intellectual disability may appoint 1 additional non-graduate resource teacher in its primary section for children with autistic disorder, taking into account their needs for varying degree of remedial support at the following provision ratio:

-No. of children No. of with autistic disorder teachers provided Every 8 requiring intensive remedial teaching programme 1 Every 16 requiring less intensive remedial teaching programme 1
+No. of children with autistic disorder No. of teachers provided Every 8 requiring intensive remedial teaching programme 1 Every 16 requiring less intensive remedial teaching programme 1